EvalRot/scscanner/docs/ARCHITECTURE.md

 - Intended to evolve to support per-request options for modules that need different policies (e.g., redirect on/off).

 ## Payloads (`internal/payload`)
-- `Source` provides ordered payloads (from stealth to aggressive) and `BuildTraversal(path)` to generate candidate URLs for checks like SCT.
+- `Source` provides ordered payloads (from stealth to aggressive) and `BuildTraversal(path)` to generate candidate URLs for checks like SCPT.

 ## Output (`internal/output`)
 - `Finding` is a structured record including `Module`, `Host`, `Path`, `Payload`, `Signals`, `Notes`, `Status`, `Server`, `ContentType`, and timestamp.
 - `JSONLSink` writes one JSON object per line per host. `StdoutSink` prints compact text.

-## SCT Module (`internal/modules/sct`)
+## SCPT Module (`internal/modules/scpt`)
-- Implements secondary context path traversal as a module.
+- Implements Secondary Context Path Traversal as a module.
 - `Process` behavior for a single `Target`:
   1) Receives the engine-provided base response (baseline for comparisons).
   2) Builds additional per-target baselines as needed: one-step-back, dummy, and nonexistent paths.
   3) Generates traversal payload candidates using `payload.Source`.
   4) Sends traversal requests and compares them against the baselines using simple heuristics (status/server/content-type differences).
-  5) Emits findings to the configured sink with `Module = "sct"`.
+  5) Emits findings to the configured sink with `Module = "scpt"`.

+## CLI and Modules
+- The SCPT module can be toggled with the `--scpt` flag (boolean).
+Defaults to enabled.
+- Future modules can add similar flags and be appended to the engine’s `Modules` slice in `main.go`.

 ## Extending with New Modules
 - Create a new module package under `internal/modules/<name>` that implements `Module`.
 - Reuse `Deps` (HTTP, Payloads, Output) and accept the per-URL base response from the engine.
 - Implement module-specific detection logic inside `Process`.
-- Register the module in `main.go` by adding it to the engine’s `Modules` slice.
+- Register the module in `main.go` by adding it (and its flag) to the engine’s `Modules` slice.

 ## Future Enhancements
 - Per-request HTTP options (redirects, header overrides) to isolate module behavior.
 - Optional in-memory request de-duplication per target to avoid repeated identical requests across modules.
 - Rate limiting / backoff as a shared engine service.
-- CLI `--modules` flag to select which modules to run.
+- CLI `--modules` list flag to select multiple modules by name.